OptimalDesignLab/PETSc2.jl/docs/src/build.md

 Note that PETSc cannot link to the BLAS and LAPACK packaged with Julia.
 Instead, it links to the system BLAS and LAPACK.
-The efficiency of PETSc depends on the efficiency of BLAS, so it is recommended to obtain a high-quality BLAS (for example, if you machine has a vendor-provided BLAS implemention) and compile it from source on your machine.
+The efficiency of PETSc depends on the efficiency of BLAS, so it is recommended to obtain a high-quality BLAS (for example, if your machine has a vendor-provided BLAS implemention) and compile it from source on your machine.